top of page

 Mooney Falls.

-Blisters were the one thing I wish I'd been more prepared for at Havasupai.
-I hike a lot, and I'm very comfortable wearing hiking shoes.
-But I'm not used to hiking with 30 lbs. on my back, and the added weight caused blistering on the back of my ankles on the hike in.
+Blisters were the one thing I wish I’d been more prepared for at Havasupai.
+I hike a lot, and I’m very comfortable wearing hiking shoes.
+A combination of the weight and incline caused blistering on the back of my ankled on the hike down.
 My blisters had formed by mile four, with 21 miles of hiking to go.
 Even with blister pads and mole skin, the blisters went from bad to worse.
-I actually had to hike the six mile trail to Beaver Falls in flip flops because the back of my ankles couldn't handle the pressure of a hiking shoe.
-And the final hike out was beyond painful - the blisters took a full month to heal, they were so deep.
-So, be prepared with mole skin, rocket tape, blister pads, anti-blister socks and the proper hiking shoes.
+I actually had to hike the six mile trail to Beaver Falls in flip flops because the back of my ankles couldn’t handle the pressure of a hiking shoe.
+And the final hike out was beyond painful – the blisters took a full month to heal, they were so deep.
+Mole skin, rocket tape, blister pads, anti-blister socks and the proper hiking shoes highly recommended!